• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 If permits for a new home or an Accessory Dwelling Unit (ADU) were recently issued during the 2020 or 2023 code cycle, the same permits for the new home or ADU can be issued again without plan review.

-Typically, Building and Safety does not keep plans on file for residential buildings.
-However, files may be available if a dwelling passed final inspection within the last 90 days or if it was part of a developer-built subdivision.
-If building plans were submitted electronically through EPIC-LA, we may still have records.
+Typically, Building and Safety does not keep residential building plans on file.
+However, files may be available if a residential building passed final inspection within the last 90 days, if it was part of a developer-built subdivision, or if residential building plans were submitted electronically through EPIC-LA.

 Rebuilds will need to comply with current code requirements, which includes the installation of solar panels and fire sprinklers.